| |

 that neglect the care of the pool water.
 Many people try and

-get by with chemical additions only when the pool is going
+get by with chemical additions only when the po

 to be used or on too infrequent a basis.
 Algae doesn't